silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 The "index exemplar" is the list of characters one might use to categorize and sort an indexed list, such as a dictionary or glossary.
 Unlike the other exemplars, the index exemplar MUST be in the correct alphabetical order.

 All characters in the index exempar must be uppercase (if applicable) versions of characters that appeared in the main or auxiliary exemplars, but not every character in the main exemplar necessarily belongs in the index exemplar.
-For example, Spanish dictionaries typically do not separate "a" from "á", resulting in "á appearing in the main exemplar, but "Á" being absent from the index exemplar.
+For example, Spanish dictionaries typically do not separate "a" from "á", resulting in "á" appearing in the main exemplar, but "Á" being absent from the index exemplar.

 On the other hand, a character from the auxiliary exemplar may need to be represented in the index as well.
 For example, if "v" is technically a loan character that only appears twice, but those two instances happen to be the first letter of the word (e.g. "vino" (wine) appears in a lot of languages in areas with a history of Spanish colonialism that otherwise don't use "v"), then that "v" from the auxiliary exemplar needs to be listed in the index exemplar as "V".